KSherman97/TwitterBot/README.md

 # Twitter Bot
-Calling every word in the english language a bitch
+Posting about every word in the english language

 ## How this works
 This is a simple PHP script that reads the requested index from a file,